TomsonOO/PicZone-Gallery/README.md

 ## Please Note

-- **Under Development**: Web Gallery is actively being developed.
+- **Under Development**: PicZone is actively being developed.
 Features and functionalities are continuously being added and improved.
 - **Demo Optimization**: The current demo is not yet optimized and may take longer to load.

 ## Implemented Features

 - **User Registration**: Users can register for an account.
 - **User Login**: Account holders can log in.
-(Frontend un)
+(Frontend unfinished)
 - **Updating User Profile Settings**: Users can update their profile settings.
 (Backend implemented only)
 - **Image Upload API**: Enables users to upload images to the gallery.
 (Backend implemented only)
 - **Image Removal API**: Allows users to delete images from the gallery.
 (Backend implemented only)